AlexEnrique/Toric-code/README.md

 and [Fault Tolerant Quantum Compuation](https://arxiv.org/pdf/quant-ph/9712048.pdf).
 More specifically, the program simulates the ground state of the Toric Code in the presence of a transverse field perturbation to see a topological phase transition near the Ising transition point.

+I implemented the simulation using the [D Programming Language](https://dlang.org/), which I really love.
+It was choosen because I desired a fast language with high-level functionalities.